 "The Duchess Of The Deep End"

-The calling to music is strong in Adele Pickvance’s family.
-Grandfather Bill played violin in dance orchestras in the north of England.
-Adele’s father Bill was a working musician in the clubs of Manchester, playing the organ with a trio behind the vocalists passing through.
+The calling to music is strong in Adele's family.
+Her grandfather played violin in dance orchestras in the north of England.
+Adele’s father, Bill, was a working musician in the clubs of Manchester, playing the organ with a trio behind the vocalists passing through.
 Every Friday and Saturday was gig night.

-'Dad was picking up duo work, so I stood behind him and read the charts over his shoulder, and I followed his left hand playing the bass notes on the keyboard.
-I believe that's how I really gathered by understanding of how bass can play with melody and harmony and still hold the rhythm and intertwine with the groove."
+'Dad was picking up duo work, so I stood behind him and read the charts over his shoulder.
+I followed his left hand playing the bass notes on the keyboard, and I believe that's where I learnt how bass can play with melody and harmony and still hold the rhythm and intertwine with the groove."

 The Brisbane music scene was a fertile place in the ’90s, and soon Adele was immersed in the city’s vibrant alt-electric-folk scene, constantly playing gigs.

-In 1995, Brisbane, she began playing with Robert Forster and drummer Glenn Thompson, from Custard, as Forster worked on material for his 1996 solo album Warm Nights and of which they toured extensively around the world and locally.
-She played in the short-lived but superb Far Out Corporation with Ian Haug from Powderfinger and Forster’s co-writing partner from The Go-Betweens, Grant McLennan.
+In 1995, in Brisbane, she began playing with Robert Forster and drummer Glenn Thompson, from Custard, as Forster worked on material for his 1996 solo album Warm Nights and which they toured extensively around the world and locally.
+After that, she played in the short-lived but superb Far Out Corporation with Ian Haug from Powderfinger and Forster’s co-writing partner from The Go-Betweens, Grant McLennan.
 A self-titled album was released in 1998.
-Adele and Glenn also worked up Grant's last solo album, 'In Your Bright Ray' rehearsing regularly and demoing the album.
+Adele and Glenn also worked up Grant's last solo album, 'In Your Bright Ray, ' rehearsing regularly and demoing the album.

 She then moved to Melbourne to record and tour with The Dave Graney Show, recording 4 albums with the band and living and breathing the Melbourne music scene for 8 years.

 After Grant McLennan’s death in 2006, Adele played on Forster’s album The Evangelist, which contained the last songs McLennan had written.
-It marked the end of a era that taught Adele so much about music, and the creative life.
+It marked the end of an era that taught Adele so much about music and the creative life.